 Iron has an important role in plants, animals, and microbes for electron transfer, oxygen transport, and storage, hormone synthesis, DNA replication, substrate oxidation-reduction, nitrogen fixation, repairing cell cycle control, and protection from reactive oxygen species (ROS) (Hurrell and Kelishadi, 2010).
 Iron deficiency is greatly affecting people all over the globe and must be eliminated by the right approaches to reduce health disorders and food insecure conditions.

-It is involved in neuron signaling and myelination of the spinal cord and nervous system in the brain (Ogo et al., 2009).
 During chlorophyll biosynthesis, Fe acts as a catalyst and oxygen carrier.
 Its translocation within the plant parts is not much effective.
-Due to unique physiochemical properties, Fe takes part in redox reactions in the body and also acts as a cofactor in various enzymatic reactions (Kim and Geurinot, 2007).
+Due to unique physiochemical properties, Fe takes part in redox reactions in the body.
+And also acts as a cofactor in various enzymatic reactions (Kim and Geurinot, 2007).

 People Prone to Iron Deficiency

 A greater proportion of the world population is suffering from micronutrient deficiencies.
 Among these nutritional disorders, Fe deficiency is the most widespread causing nutritional disorder across the world and it seriously affects human health, productivity, and life span.
 According to WGO estimates, 52% of pregnant women and 48% of children in developing countries are anemic (Akhtar et al., 2013).

 During pregnancy, Fe intake requirements are increased by three folds due to the development of fetal placement growth and red cell mass (Pavord et al., 2012).
 Integrated effective management for the optimum supply of Fe to crop plants is the only possible sustainable strategy to reduce Fe deficiency in human beings.